A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Compatibility with the flip and bijection between -cluster-tilting objects and -angulations

 We can summarize all the important properties between $m$-cluster-tilting objects, colored quivers, and $(m+2)$-angulations in the following diagram:

 We now finish this section with a direct consequence of this diagram.

-\begin{theo} Let $\Delta$ be an $(m+2)$-angulation.
+\begin{theo} \cor{Let $Q$ be a quiver of type $A$, $D$, $\tilde{A}$, or $\tilde{D}$.
+We consider the higher cluster category $\mathcal{C}_Q^m$.
+Let $P$ be a polygon, realizing the higher cluster category.
+Let $\Delta$ be an $(m+2)$-angulation.
 Let $Q_\Delta$ be the associated colored quiver.
 Let $X_\Delta$ be the $m$-cluster-tilting object associated with $\Delta$, and let $Q_{X_\Delta}$ be the quiver associated with $X_\Delta$ in the sense of Buan and Thomas in \cite{BT}.
-Then
+Then } \end{theo}